a34alefeliza/wikimoni/wiki/New-Collection.md

 Now you will see the new collection on the corresponding box.
 You need to tick the checkbox in order to display it on the page!

 ![Select collection](/wiki/images/selcoll.png)

+Now if you go back to the page you will see that your collection is being displayed.